-Steps to Address Any Items "Partially in Place" or "Not in Place" nducted. ct not ary team a: Not In Place No observation conducted.
-Data from the direct observation(s) did not confirm the Summary Statement, but the team proceeded with BIP.
-Status Partially in Place One or more observations were conducted in setting/routine where problem behavior typically occurs OR where problem behavior is less likely to occur, but not both.
-In Place At least one observation is conducted in setting/routine where problem behavior typically occurs AND one observation was conducted in setting/routine where problem behavior is less likely to occur.
-Summary Statement was confirmed through observations. • Note to team: If Summary Statement is not confirmed, go back to FBA Step 5 (Develop Summary Statement) Activity 6.1.
+Not In Place / No Evidence 0 ere No ABC observations conducted. utine r is Å. Data from the direct observation(s) did not confirm the summary statement, but the team proceeded with BIP.
+Status Developing 1 One or more ABC observations were conducted correctly in setting/ routine where problem behavior typically occurs or where problem behavior is less likely to occur, but not both.
+OR ABC observations were incorrectly performed and/or incomplete.
+Proficient 2 At least one ABC observation is conducted in setting or routine where problem behavior typically occurs one ABC observation was conducted in setting or routine where problem behavior is less likely to occur.
+Summary statement was confirmed through observations.
+Note to team: If summary statement is not confirmed, go back to Step 5 (Develop Summary Statement) Activity 6.
 Direct observations were conducted to collect more information.
-6.2.
-Direct observation data confirmed Summary Statement.
-Step 1 mary State 0)
+6. Direct observation data confirmed summary statement.
+Observation (FBA Step 6) Observati